kwdChan/pyscratch/docs/other_guides/2-piskel.md

 ---
 title: Exporting Animation from Piskel
-parent: Graphic Asset Preparation
+parent: Other Gudies
-nav_order: 1
+nav_order: 2
 ---
 # Exporting Animation from Piskel